hyperquantum/PMP/README.md

 Copyright (C) 2011-2018  Kevin André

-  *!!
-This project is still in an early stage of development !!*

 Party Music Player, abbreviated as PMP, is a multi-user client-server music system.
 The server is responsible for playing music, and a separate program, a 'remote', is used to connect to the server and instruct it what to do.
 PMP has an advanced file tracking mechanism; it can deal with moved/renamed and duplicate files without any problems.

 PMP is designed to be portable software and should be compatible with most popular operating systems in use today.
-Only Windows and Linux have been tested, but others like Mac OS X, BSD... should be supported as well.
+Only Windows has been tested recently.
+Linux has been tested in the past.
+Others like Mac OS X, BSD... have never been tested but should work as well.

-*This is (pre-)alpha quality software*.
-Important functionality is still missing.
-There are no official releases yet.
-Anyone interested in trying PMP will need to build it from source.
+*This is alpha quality software*.
+Existing features can still be incomplete.
+Certain 'essential' features that can be found in most music player software might (still) be missing.
+PMP might contain lots of bugs.
+Use at your own risk.

 ## Table of Contents
 Contents of this file: